Yakiniku-San Taro: Classic Surimi Fish Jerky Snack

-As I wrote before, in Japan, there are roughly 3 classifications of snacks.
+As I wrote before, Japan has three classifications of snacks.

-One primary reason why Japanese kids like such treats is that they are not only cheap but also unique, appealing, and fun.
+One primary reason why Japanese kids favor such treats is that they are not only cheap but also unique, appealing, and fun.

 Yakiniku-San Taro (焼肉さん太郎)

-What I bought this time is the pictured “Yakiniku-San Taro (焼肉さん太郎)”, which is one of the classic Dagashi treats that I used to eat as a child.
+What I picked up this time, Yakiniku-san Taro (焼肉さん太郎), is one of my favorite Dagashi treats I used to eat as a kid.

 It is one of the Dagashi classics produced by Kado (菓道) and sold by Yaokin (やおきん), only costing you 15 yen (about 0.1 USD) (as of June 20, 2022).